cmckay01/cmckay01/README.md

 ## About Me

 I'm Ciaran - I like to work on passion projects and explore and contribute to open source projects.
-I'm interested in software engineering and physics and try to find an intersection between the two when I can.
+I'm interested in software engineering and physics, I enjoy learning about most topics in either domain.

 **Education:**